lukaszorso/Projects-in-SP/README.md

 # Projects-in-SP

-#Creating new item in the SharePoint platform project
+#Creating new items in parallel in the SharePoint platform project